SystemsApproach/sdn/arch.rst

 	on **O**\NOS running on **S**\tratum running on **T**\ofino.

 Note the similarity between this diagram and :numref:`Figure %s
-<fig-market2>` in Chapter 1, both of which include two open
+<fig-market2>` in Chapter 1.
+Both figures include two open
 interfaces: one between the Control Apps and the Network OS, and a second between the Network OS and the underlying white-box switches.
-These two interfaces are depicted as “API shims” in :numref:`Figure %s <fig-stack>`, and in the context of the exemplar components, correspond to a combination of *gNMI*, *gNOI* and *FlowObjective* in the first case, and a combination of *gNMI*, *gNOI* and either *P4Runtime* or *OpenFlow* in the second case.
-That gRPC is shown as the transport protocol for these two APIs is an implementation choice, but one that we will take for granted from here on.
+These two interfaces are depicted as “API shims” in :numref:`Figure %s <fig-stack>`, and in the context of the exemplar components, correspond to a combination of *gNMI*, *gNOI* and *FlowObjective* in the first case, and a combination of *gNMI*, *gNOI* and either *P4Runtime* or *OpenFlow* in the second case.  gRPC is shown as the transport protocol for these APIs—an implementation choice, but one that we will generally assume from here on.
+(Note that OpenFlow, unlike the other protocols, does not run over gRPC.)

 .. _fig-stack:
 .. figure:: figures/Slide8.png